GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    An example of such a reference point might be **j**\ LT.

 If no code is specified we default to **x**.
-Any of the reference point mechanism can accept two additional, optional adjustments:
+The reference point may be modified by an optional adjustment:

 #.
-Selecting the anchor point.
-While the reference point selection gives unlimited flexibility to pick
-   any point inside the map region, the anchor point selection is limited to the 9 justification points discussed for the **j** reference point code above.
-Add **+j**\ *anchor* to indicate which justification point of the map feature should coregistered with the chosen reference point.
-If an anchor point is not specified then it defaults to the justification point set for the reference point (if **j**\ *code* was used to set it), otherwise it takes on the default value of LB.
-For instance, **+j**\ TR would instead select the top right point on the map feature as the anchor.

-#.
-Shifting the reference point.
-For any of the reference point specifications, in particular
+For any of the reference point specifications, but in particular for
    the justification code method, it is likely that you will wish to offset the reference point away from your selection by some arbitrary amount.
 Do so with  **+o**\ *dx*\ [/*dy*], where *dy* = *dx* if it is not provided.
 These increments are added to the projected plot coordinates of the reference point, with positive values moving the reference point towards the anchor.
 E.g., **+o**\ 0.2c will move the reference point towards the anchor by 0.2 cm.

+With the reference point taken care of, it is time to selecting the anchor point.
+While the reference point selection gives unlimited flexibility to pick any point inside or outside the map region, the anchor point selection is limited to the 9 justification points discussed for the **j** reference point code above.
+Add **+j**\ *anchor* to indicate which justification point of the map feature should co-registered with the chosen reference point.
+If an anchor point is not specified then it defaults to the justification point set for the reference point (if **j**\ *code* was used to set it), otherwise it takes on the default value of LB.
+For instance, **+j**\ TR would instead select the top right point on the map feature as the anchor.

 The background panel
 ~~~~~~~~~~~~~~~~~~~~